mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 These examples show how numeric parameters and boolean flags can obscure a function's intent, often requiring developers to consult documentation or experiment with test cases.

 From a *writability* perspective, Softanza addresses this challenge by establishing a *mutual contract* between programmers and the system.
-Programmers explicitly define their intentions through *suffixes*, while Softanza acts as a type system controller, ensuring that the function parameters adheres to the specified structure.
+Programmers explicitly define their intentions through *suffixes*, while Softanza acts as a type system controller, ensuring that the function parameters adhere to the specified structure.

 From a *readability* perspective, the suffixes immediately convey the nature and behavior of parameters, effectively creating a self-documenting API.
 This not only improves the clarity of the code but also enhances the developer's understanding without the need for external references.

+Let's take the `CS()` suffix as an example of how to add case sensitivity check to a Softanza function.:

 ```ring
 // Basic removal of lowercase characters